CrypticSignal/video-quality-metrics/README.md

 # Features
 - Encodes a video file with every specified preset without having to manually start a new encode with each preset.
-The time taken for each preset, the resulting filesize, the filesize compared to the original (as a percentage), the VMAF score and (optionally) the SSIM and/or PSNR of each encode is presented in a table.
+Also, for every preset that the video was encoded with, the following data is presented in a table and saved as a file named "Table.txt":
+    - Time taken to encode
+    - Resulting filesize
+    - Filesize compared to the original (as a percentage)
+    - Structural Similarity Index (SSIM)
+    - Peak Signal-to-Noise-Ratio (PSNR)
+    - [Video Multimethod Assessment Fusion (VMAF)](https://github.com/Netflix/vmaf) - a perceptual video quality assessment algorithm developed by Netflix.

+    *([Here's](https://github.com/BassThatHertz/compare-x264-or-x265-presets#example) an example of the table that is saved.)*
+- In addition to the above, a graph is created for each preset that the video was encoded with, showing the variation of the SSIM, PSNR and VMAF throughout the encoded video.
-- Choose whether you want the libx264 or libx265 encoder to be used.
+- Choose whether you want the libx264 (H.264/AVC) or libx265 (H.265/HEVC) encoder to be used.
 - Choose the CRF value to be used.
 - You can choose whether you want the whole video to be encoded or just a certain amount of seconds.
 # How to use
 ```
 Arguments in square brackets are optional:
-python compare-presets.py [-h] -f VIDEO_PATH [-e {libx264,libx265}] [-crf CRF_VALUE] [-t ENCODING_TIME] -p presets
+usage: python compare-presets.py [-h] -f VIDEO_PATH [-e {libx264,libx265}] [-crf CRF_VALUE] [-t ENCODING_TIME] -p presets
-                          [presets ...] [-psnr] [-ssim] [-pm] [-dqs]
+                          [presets ...] [-pm] [-dp DECIMAL_PLACES] [-dqs]

 If there is a space in the path, it must be surrounded with double quotes.
 Example:
-python compare-presets.py -f "C:/Users/H/Desktop/file 1.mp4" -p veryfast superfast
+python compare-presets.py -f "C:/Users/H/Desktop/my file.mp4" -p veryfast superfast

 optional arguments:
   -h, --help            show this help message and exit
   -f VIDEO_PATH, --video-path VIDEO_PATH
                         Enter the path of the video.
 A relative or absolute path can be specified.If the path contains a space, it must be surrounded in double quotes.
-                        Example: -f "C:/Users/H/Desktop/file 1.mp4"
+                        Example: -f "C:/Users/H/Desktop/my file.mp4"
   -e {libx264,libx265}, --video-encoder {libx264,libx265}
                         Specify the encoder to use.
 Must enter libx264 or libx265.
 Default: libx264
                         Example: -e libx265